 Essential socks, underwear and accessories

-- A buff or multifunctional scarf: ideal for protecting your neck from the sun or cold
+- A multifunctional buff or scarf: ideal for protecting your neck from the sun or cold

-- Overshoes: useful in case of rain or cold.
+- Overshoes: useful in case of rain or cold

 Preparing your bivouac for the night